bakeiro/Light-JS/README.md

 ### App structure

-This project defines the object "app" in the global scope, so it's accesible through all the scripts and functions.
+This project defines an object "app" in the global scope, so it's accesible through all the scripts and functions.
 The app object defines some keys:

 - `app.classes`: The available classes to initialize (ex: car, person, customer...), normally, these classes contain methods to modify the HTML.
 - `app.config`: Object which stores important variables related to configuration, I use it to store domain, url, session, screen resolution or whatever variable I regard important.
 - `app.data`: Stores all the objects instances to work with, example, an array of customers, products etc.
-Normally this objects are represented in the HTML, and are instances from `app.classes`.
+Normally these objects are represented in the HTML, and are instances from `app.classes`.
-- `app.events`: This class can trigger and create events (an event is a group of functions executed in order, you define them in `src/engine/events`).
+- `app.events`: This class can trigger and subscribe events (an event is a group of functions executed in order, you define them in `src/engine/events`).
 - `app.functions`: Offers some useful methods to use (examples: number_format, base64_encode ...)